 Natural selection is also known as 'survival of the fittest.'
 In a specific environment, traits that allow organisms to reproduce more effectively will become more common, and traits that reduce reproductive success will become less common.
 A classic example of this is the change in peppered moth color during the industrial revolution.

 In England, the burning of coal during the industrial changed tree bark from light brown to dark brown in color.
 The peppered moth blended in perfectly and was hidden from predators.
 However, once clean air acts were passed, the trees quickly returned to a lighter color, making the dark moths easily visible to predators.
 Meanwhile, lighter colored moths were still hidden from view and survived to lay eggs.
 Thus, because of natural selection, over the course of years, the moths turned from dark to light in color!
-Click here for more information.
+Click here for more information on evolution by natural selection.

 Topic 4: Greenhouse Gases